 - Science Without Borders (Brazilian Students): http://www.strath.ac.uk/rio/sciencewithoutborders/

-The Department currently offers two MRes Courses:
+We currently offer two MRes Courses:

 Courses offered to ALL disciplines, including social sciences, arts and business:

 Courses that usually require Engineering or Earth Science background: